exectails/GrfUnpack/README.md

 ```

 ### file
-The archive to unpack.
+The PAK or GRF archive to unpack.

 ### output folder (optional)
 The path to extract files to.
-Defaults to './output', relative to the
+Defaults to `./output`, relative to the
 working directory.

 ### options (optional)
 #### -k
-If set, the extracted files will retain their original Korean encoding.
+If set, the names of the extracted files will retain their original
+Korean encoding.

 Examples
 -----------------------------------------------------------------------------